Earth Day Activities: Free Printable Scavenger Hunt

 April is a great time to teach our kids about going green, eco-friendly behaviors, watching movies with environmental themes and ways kids can help the environment.

 When we were young, environmental issues weren't as well discussed or researched -- now, our kids learn about them in school as part of the curriculum and are inspired to do small things that will benefit the Earth.

-As we introduce eco-friendly behaviors to our children, it's not only important to teach them HOW to do the behavior (such as recycling a plastic bottle) but also critical that we share with them WHY we are doing these things.
+As we introduce environmental behaviors to our children, it's not only important to teach them HOW to do the behavior (such as recycling a plastic bottle) but also critical that we share with them WHY we are doing these things.